- O/IR System

 |Lucas Macri||Texas A&M University|

 The TMT Observatory has established partnership-wide International Science Development Teams (ISDTs) to provide scientific input and feedback to the TMT project.
-ISDT membership is open to all Ph.D. scientists anywhere, both from the current TMT partners and from the astronomical community at large, and TMT has opened a call for membership, with applications due 17 January 2014.
+ISDT membership is open to all Ph.D. scientists anywhere, both from the current TMT partners and from the astronomical community at large.

 The goals and tasks of the ISDTs include:

-The initial set of ISDTs are organized around eight topics:
+The initial set of ISDTs are organized around nine topics: